george24601/interview/behavioral_sample.md

-## Behaviroal Interview
-1. PREPARE for it, by doing mock interviews, or at least record your own answer, and analyze it yourself.
-I can not stress this enough!

-2. The proper interview style of communication should be highly efficient.
-This is a great way to evaluate candidate's communication skill in a context-less settings.
-This also means , ideally, our professional communication when there is little shared context should follow the similar pattern.

-3. Knowing rules of the game doesn't mean you can cheat.
-In fact, human beings are really good at detecting fake emotions, unless you are a great actor.
-The overall goal is to present yourself in an efficent way.
-Conversely, an interviewer needs to  understand what tricks the candidate might pull off.

-### Things to focus on during practice
-1. develop STAR stories
-STAR:
-Situtation and Task:
-Action YOU TOOK:
-Result: How does it end? what did you/the project accomplish?
-What did you learn from it

-2. be specific, and avoid generalization -> show what YOU did, not what YOUR TEAM did, or what you WOULD do.
-Note this is quite different from day-to-day communication, where giving credit to other people and reflecting upon oneself is appreciated

-3. Focus on facts and avoid comment/conclusions.
-Note that is very different from day-to-day communication, where people prefer conclusions to context + facts

 ### What is your greatest weekness?
 Scenario: the flip side of being passionate about my work is that I may get emotionally affected by my work
 Action: